kangk1204/Octopus-toolkit2/doc/error.rst

 To use the Octopus-toolkit, your must follow the installation procedure completely: ``Requirement(Err007-1)`` and ``analysis tools(Err007-2)``.

 * :ref:`Requirement <requirement>` : Library files must be installed.
-* Analysis tools : Tools that are installed automatically by Octopus-toolkit.
-If the installation procedure was interuppted, please remove the Octopus-toolkit directory and rerun it.
+* Analysis tools : Tools are installed automatically by Octopus-toolkit.
+If the installation procedure is interrupted, please remove the Octopus-toolkit directory and rerun it.

-Octopus-toolkit download files from the ``HOMER`` website.
-If the website (http://homer.ucsd.edu/homer/) is unavailable, ``Err007`` can occur.
+Octopus-toolkit download files from the ``HOMER`` website. ``Err007`` occurs if the website (http://homer.ucsd.edu/homer/) is unavailable, ``Err007`` can occur.

 .. _err_008: